jirkoada/upv_faq/README.md

 ### Arguments:

-model_path: Path to the model to be evaluated
+- model_path: Path to the model to be evaluated

---verb: If used, incorrectly matched pairs will be printed in the following format:
+- verb: If used, incorrectly matched pairs will be printed in the following format:

 > Querry question : Incorrectly matched question (answer)

---cm: Show confusion matrices during evaluation
+- cm: Show confusion matrices during evaluation

---save: Save evaluations results, including optional confusion matrices into an adequatly named subfolder next to the evaluated model
+- save: Save evaluations results, including optional confusion matrices into an adequatly named subfolder next to the evaluated model